-Cyber-attack resilience is a fundamental demand for multi-agent systems, especially when the system is under dynamic environments with unstable communication channels and quickly-varying data-streams.
-Challenged by the un-known attacking sources, traditional information-security approaches focus on protecting the data itself, but are not directly applicable to autonomous multi-agent systems, which involve not only data gathering but also data processing, information sharing and coordination.
-Motivated by this, our research aims to develop new algorithms that allows multi-agent system to achieve resilient coordination even in the presence of sophisticated cyber-attacks.
+Cyber-attack resilience is a fundamental demand for multi-agent systems, especially when the system is under dynamic environments with unstable communication channels and quickly varying data streams.
+Challenged by the unknown attacking sources, traditional information-security approaches focus on protecting the data itself but are not directly applicable to autonomous multi-agent systems, which involve not only data gathering but also data processing, information sharing, and coordination.
+Motivated by this, our research aims to develop new algorithms that allow the multi-agent system to achieve resilient coordination even in the presence of sophisticated cyber-attacks.
 Principle Investigator: Xuan Wang

 Network Science and Distributed Control Theory

-Rapid development of technology is quickly leading us to an increasingly networked and wireless world.
+The rapid development of technology is quickly leading us to an increasingly networked and wireless world.
 With massive wireless networks on the horizon, the efficient coordination of such large networks becomes an important consideration that existing control theory is not equipped to handle alone.
-Given these new-age considerations, new fundamental tools and methods combining ideas from network science and decision/control theory are required to enable the reliable operation of large-scale networks of the future.
-General applications include networked Cyber-Physical Systems (CPS), the Internet of Things (IoT), multi-agent/swarm robotics, security and privacy of networks.
-Specific commercial applications include automated dispatch for ride-sharing vehicles or police cars, smart warehouses, smart grid, autonomous drone delivery systems, malware security in IoT networks, etc. Principal investigator: Cameron Nowzari.
+Given these new-age considerations, new fundamental tools and methods combining ideas from network science and decision/control theory are required to enable future large-scale networks' reliable operation.
+General applications include networked Cyber-Physical Systems (CPS), the Internet of Things (IoT), multi-agent/swarm robotics, and the security and privacy of networks.
+Specific commercial applications include automated dispatch for ride-sharing vehicles or police cars, smart warehouses, smart grids, autonomous drone delivery systems, malware security in IoT networks, etc. Principal investigator: Cameron Nowzari.

 SPARX – Swarming Platform for Autonomous Robots X